Morphological computation and decentralized learning in a swarm of sterically interacting robots

-\section{Distributed learning of a phototactic strategy}
+\subsection{Distributed learning of a phototactic strategy}

-The swarms considered thus far had the environmental information hard-coded into individual robots before deployment --- the sense-act cycle of each and every robot had a pre-programmed, ad hoc knowledge of the correct light threshold for phototaxi.
+The swarms considered thus far had the environmental information hard-coded into individual robots before deployment --- the sense-act cycle of every robot had a pre-programmed, ad-hoc knowledge of the correct light threshold for phototaxis (which is an unrealistic assumptions when robots are to be deployed in an unknown environment).
 Concurrent challenges however require deployment of robotic systems in unknown terrains~\cite{sahin2004swarm,Brambilla2013,Bayindir2016,Hamann2018}, including extra-terrestrial exploration, underwater surveying, and search-and-rescue missions~\cite{Uckert2020,Fiorello2020,Berlinger2021}.
 Under such circumstances, robots will lack an a priori model of the environment that can be pre-programmed.
-This requires an added layer to the robots' controller for on-line tuning of the sense-act cycle based on continually acquired knowledge.
+This requires an added layer to the robots' controller for online tuning of the sense-act cycle based on continually acquired knowledge.
 In such conditions, a distributed robotic system offers robustness with scale, improving both exploration and survival.
 A distributed system however also poses a challenge as the swarm has to learn collectively.

-In this final section we show that in a swarm of Morphobots, both execution and learning can be made fully distributed (see Fig.~\ref{fig:Learning}).
-Since the robots are allowed to collide, the swarm is fluidized, sustaining information flow.
+In this final section we test whether a swarm can collectively learn even when robots collide.
+We show that in a swarm of Morphobots, both execution and learning can be made fully distributed (see Fig.~\ref{fig:Learning}).
+We then proceed to test the effect of the two designs on the collective performance and find numerically that over long enough time, a swarm of fronters out-performs a swarm of aligners.
+Since the robots are allowed to collide, the swarm is fluidized~\cite{Sole2019}.
 An individual collision event may be stochastic, but the mean data flow within the swarm becomes predictable.
-Each robot evaluates its performance, and compares it to other encountered robots.
-The selection algorithm can be made distributed by implementing a decentralized on-line reinforcement learning scheme, to make the swarm adaptive.
+Unlike a solid or a jammed state (where individuals do not move), here the swarm acts as a fluid, meaning that it satisfies good mixing, as robots frequently exchange neighbors and visit various parts of the arena, sustaining a flow of information (see Figs. \ref{fig:IndividualDynamics}, \ref{fig:LargeLightSpot} in supporting information).
+Each robot evaluates its performance and compares it to other encountered robots.
+The selection algorithm can be made distributed by implementing a decentralized online reinforcement learning scheme, to make the swarm adaptive.